thechrisritter/Python_Challenge/README.md

 **Testing Github on Mac and in browser.**

-Posting my code answers to the challenges in Karan's Projects Repo
+Posting my code answers to the challenges in Karan's Projects Repo.